FOOD SERVICE

 ONLINE COURSE

 Cost varies depending on the provider.
-Certificates from providers not listed below will not be accepted for obtaining a food handler permit.
+Only certificates from courses listed on the approved providers list will be accepted by the health department to obtain a food handler permit.

 Food Manager | Certificate